This tour explores the top locations and attractions on the North and South Islands and follows the more traditional route through New Zealand.

 Accommodation: Franz Josef or Fox Glacier

-Queenstown is one of New Zealand's top visitor destinations and if you come to the region you'll understand why.
+Queenstown is one of New Zealand's top visitor destinations; if you come to the region, you'll understand why.
 Queenstown sits on the shore of crystal clear Lake Wakatipu amidst dramatic mountain ranges; this stunning location will blow you away.

 Queenstown is suited to all kinds of adventures – especially throughout summer.
 Activities like paragliding, Zip lining, 4WD Driving, and kayaking are the perfect way to enjoy the beautiful outdoors.
-If adventure isn’t your thing and you just need time to kick back and relax, there are plenty of rejuvenating experiences on offer.
+However, if adventure isn’t your thing and you need time to kick back and relax, plenty of rejuvenating experiences are available.
 Treat yourself to some boutique shopping and be sure to experience the excellent local food and wine.

 Or: Skippers Canyon Jet provide spectacular guided tours of Skippers Canyon via the infamous Skippers Road, followed by a thrilling jet boat ride through the narrowest canyons on the Shotover River.

-Situated on the west coast of the South Island, Milford Sound is a fusion of spectacular natural features with amazing visual cues around every corner.
-Described by Rudyard Kipling as the 'eighth wonder of the world', Milford Sound was carved by glaciers during the ice ages.
-Milford Sound is breath-taking in any weather.
-The fiord's cliffs rise vertically from the dark waters, mountain peaks scrape the sky and waterfalls cascade downwards, some as high as 1000 metres.
+Situated on the west coast of the South Island, Milford Sound is a fusion of spectacular natural features with excellent visual cues around every corner.
+Described by Rudyard Kipling as the 'eighth wonder of the world, Milford Sound was carved by glaciers during the ice ages.
+As a result, Milford Sound is breathtaking in any weather.
+The fiord's cliffs rise vertically from the dark waters; mountain peaks scrape the sky, and waterfalls cascade downwards, some as high as 1000 metres.
 When it rains in Milford Sound, and it often does, those waterfalls multiply with magnificent effect.
 To learn more about the local marine life, visit the underwater observatory at Harrison Cove and marvel at the black coral, 11-legged sea stars and delicate anemones.

 Take a scenic cruise and get up close and personal with this pristine environment on our small boat, Encounter Nature Cruise.
-Reach out and touch sheer rock cliffs and drink pure glacial water straight from the waterfalls.
+Reach out, touch sheer rock cliffs, and drink pure glacial water straight from the waterfalls.